 - 1. Tests, which require essay answers, may be modified to short answers. - 2.
-Short answer questions may be changed to multiple choice or the question may be simplified so the answer will reflect a basic understanding. - Tests, which use fill in the blank format, may be modified to include a few choices for each question, or a list of choices for all questions.
+Short answer questions may be changed to multiple choice or the question may be simplified so the answer will reflect a basic understanding. - 3.
+Tests, which use fill in the blank format, may be modified to include a few choices for each question, or a list of choices for all questions.
 This will allow the student to match or use visual clues. - 4.
 Tests in the T/F or multiple choice format may be modified by rewording or clarifying statements into layman's or simplified terms.
 Multiple choice questions may have a reduced number of choices.

-B. Tests will be written in CICE office with assistance from an Integrative Educational Assistant.
+B. Tests will be written in CICE office with assistance from a Learning Specialist.

-The Integrative Educational Assistant may:
+The Learning Specialist may: